nikitavoloboev/data/macOS/apps/2do.md

 ## Recurring tasks

-I use [2Do](../macOS/apps/2do.md)'s recurring scheduled tasks as a way to remember to complete my day/week reflections & plans.
+I use 2Do for recurring scheduled tasks as a way to remember to complete my day/week reflections & plans.

 ![](https://i.imgur.com/bNAE7Mc.png)